Webpage Ranking and SEO 101 basics

 - Unpaid Google search listings

-Websites who achieve rank 1 on a set of search terms in Google, Baidu, Bing or any other search engine get the lion’s share of organic traffic.
-According to studies by Moz, 71.33% of searches end in the user clicking an organic page 1 search result.
-Additionally, the first five search results account for 67.60% of all clicks.
+Websites that achieve rank 1 for their webpage ranking on a set of search terms in Google, Baidu, Bing or any other search engine get the lion’s share of organic traffic.
+According to studies by Search Engine Journal, over 25% of searches end in the user clicking an organic page 1 search result.
+Additionally, the first five search results account for 70.4% of all clicks.

 This puts organic traffic and SEO right on the top of the digital marketing hierarchy.
 But how do search engines work out which websites go where on SERPs?